SPS Early Learning

 Child Care Options

 Finding a quality child care arrangement for your child is a big decision for families.
 We have collected a list of child care providers who provide before and after school child care as well as preschool programs at schools in the district.
 Please contact the provider directly to learn more about enrollment and their programs.
-Start your child care search on our child care options webpage.
+Read more about school-based Child Care Providers.